nicholaskarlson/DiB/README.md

-# Dart in Brief with Firebase and Flutter (DiB) - v0.1
+# Dart in Brief with AWS, Firebase, and Flutter (DiB) - v0.2

 ## Overview
 DiB is an open-source book focusing on the Dart programming language along with Firebase and Flutter.
 This book includes topics on Dart's basics, its type system, and its use in Flutter development.